toolfun/_nets/NIBIRU/NIT2_deploy_contract.md

 ```

 ### Get the `code_id`
-from the output, at the very bottom:
+from the output, at the bottom:
 ![](https://github.com/toolfun/_pics/blob/main/nbcodeexmp.jpg)

 from the file